Is Loose Tea Better Than Tea Sachets and Tea Bags?

 Tea leaves in Tea Sachets

-• Tea sachets with their pyramid shape are filled with a mix of broken and whole tea leaves.
+• Tea sachets are usually pyramid shaped and filled with a mix of broken and whole tea leaves.

 • When tea leaves are broken, they lose most of their essential oils, resulting in a less flavorful tea.